Spark Cleantech: paving the way for low-carbon hydrogen

 • Lowering the price of carbon-free hydrogen: Spark offers decentralized, modular hydrogen production directly at the point of consumption, avoiding the costs and constraints of transporting and storing hydrogen.
 What's more, by recovering the solid carbon from the reaction, the price of decarbonized hydrogen is lower than that of carbon-based hydrogen.

-" Our process will make it possible to produce economical hydrogen, even for small capacities for future hydrogen filling stations, for example, but above all to meet the needs of industrial uses, directly on the consumption sites, thus freeing ourselves from the constraints of hydrogen transport and storage, which can represent up to 70% of the cost price," sums up Patrick Peters.
+" Our process will make it possible to produce economical hydrogen, even for small capacities for future hydrogen filling stations, for example, but above all to meet the needs of industrial uses, directly on the consumption sites, therefore freeing ourselves from the constraints of hydrogen transport and storage, which can represent up to 70% of the cost price," sums up Patrick Peters.

-• Zero CO2 emissions during the process : the only carbon produced by plasmalysis is pure carbon in solid form, which is 3.7x less massive and 220x less voluminous than CO2, so it's easy to sequester and there's no risk of leakage.
+• Zero CO2 emissions during the process : the only carbon produced by plasmalysis is pure carbon in solid form, which is 3.7x less massive and 220x less voluminous than CO2, so it's easy to store and there's no risk of leakage.

 Behind the project: an ambitious, specialized and highly complementary team